chauff/cse1500-web-transcripts/_lectures/design.md

 </details>

 <details>
   <summary>True or False?
-The `action` attribute of an HTML form defines how the form is accessed on the client: either as a HTTP POST request or an HTTP GET request.</summary>
+The <span markdown="span">action</span> attribute of an HTML form defines how the form is accessed on the client: either as a HTTP POST request or an HTTP GET request.</summary>
   False.
 </details>